CARES Act Assistance

 - For-hire/charter captain

-- Experienced at least a 35% loss in revenue for 2020 (see program guidelines for specific requirements)
+- Experienced a greater than 35% loss in revenue for 2020 (see program guidelines for specific requirements)

 - At least 18 years old